6 Practical Tips for Landlords Dealing with Troublesome Tenants

 If anything is ambiguous about your rental contract, they’re most likely going to side with your tenant if it aligns with landlord-tenant law.
 If you lose the case, you might have to pay a judgment to them and pay for their legal fees.

-Before you even think about advertising a rental, connect with a local attorney to solidify your lease agreement.
+Before you even think about advertising a rental and looking for prospective tenants, connect with a local attorney to solidify your lease agreement.
 Downloading a template online isn’t good enough.
 You need a lease that is legally enforceable and only an attorney can guarantee you have that.

 2. Conduct routine inspections